gabriellamiesner/ghw-sc-vd/background.md

 - pros: verifiable, fast, direct, on chain
 - cons: have vulnerabilities that lead to security breaches + financial losses

+# basic definitions
+- gas: fee required to successfully conduct a transaction or execute a contract on the eth blockchain platform

 # more reading